stealjs/steal/docs/pages/development-bundles.md

 This should create a file `dev-bundle.js` at the root folder of your project.
 If StealJS is also loading your CSS files there should be a `dev-bundle.css` file, too.

+> It is possible to provide an alternative destination folder using the `--dest`
+> option, run `steal-tools bundle --help` to see all the options available.

 ## Modify the StealJS script tag

 Add the `deps-bundle` attribute to your StealJS script tag like this: